Xylella and exotic vectors

 How it spreads: Importation of infected plants and plant material; local spread through insect vectors

-At risk: There are more than 550 plant hosts across over one hundred host plant families including native, commercial and ornamental plants
+At risk: There are 664 plant hosts from 88 families including native, commercial and ornamental plants

 Australian Chief Plant Protection Officer, Dr Gabrielle Vivian-Smith, provides an overview of Xylella fastidiosa.

-(TEXT AT THE END: Australian Government, Department of Agriculture, Water and the Environment)
+(TEXT AT THE END: Australian Government, Department of Agriculture, Fisheries and Forestry)

 Keep it out